Dryland Hopi Corn 2024

 Hopi Corn Seed Preparation / Pre-Sprouting

 Prolonged soaking of fresh corn seeds, more than 12 hours, can cause in a lack of oxygen resulting in poor germination and seeds which are too far along in the germination process have emerging roots and easily damaged by handling.
-Old seeds may benefit from multiple soak/rest cycles but fresh seeds from the previous year only need an 8-12 hours soak at room temperature.
 After soaking, seeds should be drained and can be kept another 8-12 hours at room temperature, after which roots should begin to emerge.
+Fresh seeds from the previous year only need an 8-12 hours soak at room temperature, but old seeds may benefit from multiple soak/rest cycles.
 If there is enough seeds, floating seeds should be discarded.
 Some floaters will sprout but not discarding them can result in spotty emergence and an uneven field.
-Alternatively plant twice as many as needed and thin later.
+Alternatively plant twice as many as needed or in hills and thin later.
 Sometimes seeds are soaked but planting the next day is not possible due to weather (wind) and we found that putting soaked seeds in the refrigerator delays germination and may also damage the seeds.
 In the Hopi Blue field, the first 8 rows sprouted followed by rows 15-23 followed last by rows 9-14 which had been planted earlier but refrigerated.

 Our refrigerator is set very low (near freezing but not frozen) and refrigeration of seeds reduced seedling vigor.
 The first day we planted rows 1-4 and had left over seed that was refrigerated.
 The first part of row 5 was planted with the refrigerated seed and there is a clear difference in the plants at the first part of the row and the rest of the row(s) planted the same day.
 It would be better to store extra soaked corn seeds just below 50°F since this will pause germination but reduce the damage to the seeds caused by near freezing temperatures.